GSA-TTS/identity-site/content/_help/manage-your-account/resolve-duplicate-account._fr.md

     If you [forgot your password](/fr/help/trouble-signing-in/forgot-your-password/), try resetting it from the sign in page.

     If you can’t authenticate into the duplicate account:
-    * Click “Choose another method” during sign-in.
+    * Click “Choose another method” when signing in.
     * Scroll to the bottom of the page and select “Delete your account”.

 3. ### Sign in with your remaining account